 If changes are to be made that involve structures, Structure Construction determines the need for the change, the intent or content of the change order, and any methods or restrictions for doing the work.
 The resident engineer is responsible for administration, including processing the change order for approval.
 The Structure Construction engineer and other personnel in the Division of Engineering Services may need to concur.
-For procedures for obtaining concurrence for structure change orders, refer to the Bridge Construction Records and Procedures manual.
+For procedures for obtaining concurrence for structure change orders, refer to Section 7-0.0, "Contract Change Orders," of the Bridge Construction Records and Procedures manual, Vol. 1.